grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

 - DNS service works in the Kubernetes cluster
 - Optional: An ingress controller is set up in the Kubernetes cluster, for example [ingress-nginx](https://kubernetes.github.io/ingress-nginx/)

-> **NOTE**: If you want to access Tempo from outside of the Kubernetes cluster, you will need an ingress.
+> **NOTE**: If you want to access Tempo from outside of the Kubernetes cluster, you may need an ingress.
 Ingress-related procedures are marked as optional.

 <!-- This section should be verified before being made visible.
 It’s from Mimir and might need to be updated for Tempo.